 The intervention selected for the model was chosen based on input from patient organizations, clinicians, and payers on which regimen to include.
-We focused on elagolix dosed at a strength of 200 mg twice daily because it showed the greatest reductions in pain and stable use of rescue analgesic agents in the Elaris EM-I and EM-II trials for dysmenorrhea and nonmenstrual pelvic pain.
+We focused on elagolix dosed at a strength of 200 mg twice daily because it showed the greatest reductions in pain and stable use of rescue analgesic agents in the Elaris EM-I and EM-II trials.